EndriDibra/JARVIS/README.md

 # JARVIS
-This is a python program, that creates an AI voice based assistant ["JARVIS"].
+This is a Python program, that creates an AI voice based assistant ["JARVIS"].
 The user can ask some predefined questions JARVIS.
 Questions / Keywords:
 1. "How are you"